The Gorongosa National Park covers 8,200km².

 The Carr Foundation, a U.S. not-for-profit organization, has teamed with the Government of Mozambique to protect and restore the ecosystem of Gorongosa National Park and to develop an ecotourism industry to benefit local communities.

-Wildlife and conservation in Gorongosa National ParkIt is still early days and game viewing in Gorongosa currently lacks diversity, though we hope that the restoration project will successfully tackle this in the coming years.
+Wildlife in Gorongosa National ParkIt is still early days in the restoration process of Gorongosa and when we last visited, the game viewing lacked diversity.
+We believe that the restoration project will successfully tackle this gradually, over the coming years.
 However, it's already an interesting park that is well off any beaten track, and so perfect for those looking for a great wilderness experience.
 Gorongosa has great potential.

 Currently Gorongosa National Park is home to good populations of oribi, reedbuck, waterbuck, warthog and sable.
 Predators are also recovering slowly, with a number of lion prides and a few male coalitions within the Park.
 Elephant herds and bulls are regularly encountered, with the bulls being particularly relaxed providing great viewing.